-Consider whether the email address you usually provide when you are asked for contact details is a shared account or an individual one.
+Consider whether the email address you usually provide when you are asked for contact details is a shared account or a unique one.
 If unsure, refer to the last RTA email correspondence you received to confirm which email account you provided to the RTA.

-If the identified email account is an individual account that can only be accessed by you and is up-to-date, then no further action is required.
+If the identified email account is a unique account that is only used by you, is not accessible by anyone else and is up-to-date, then no further action is required.

 However, if you provided a shared or jointly accessible email account, you will need to update your details.
-Complete the Client details form from the RTA website to include an individual email address and current contact details.
+Update your details using RTA Web Services to include a unique, individual email address and current contact details.
 Alternatively, you can call the RTA Contact Centre on 1300 366 311 (8.30am-5pm, Monday to Friday).

-If you have recently used the RTA’s new Bond Lodgement web service, no action is required as the service only accepts individual email accounts from customers.
+If you have recently used any of the RTA Web Services, no action is required as the service only accepts unique email accounts from customers.